rudof-project/rudof/docs/src/using-rudof/data-model-conversion.md

-# Data model conversion
+# Conversion between RDF Data modelling technologies

-`rudof` supports conversion between different RDF Data modeling technologies.
+`rudof` supports conversion between different RDF Data modeling technologies using the `convert` command.
 At this moment, we have implemented some converters listed in the table below.

 | From  | To   |